Skip to main content

 EvalTestCase Keys

-Agent evaluators use these keys in EvalTestCase:
+Agent evaluators read these keys from EvalTestCase.

 MapKeyTypeUsed by

-actualOutputs"toolCalls"List<ToolCall>Validity, Correctness, Hallucination
+actualOutputs"toolCalls"List<ToolCall>Validity, Correctness, Trajectory, Tool Error, Tool Efficiency, Hallucination

 actualOutputs"output"StringTask Completion